Periodontal Disease in Buffalo, NY

 How Can I Prevent Gum Disease?

-The best way to prevent periodontal disease is good oral hygiene.
-Regular brushing and flossing help to remove the plaque on your teeth.
-Regular dental visits and cleanings allow your dentist to help you maintain good oral care, as well as catch periodontal disease early, before it severely damages tissue and causes tooth loss.
+Good oral hygiene is the best way to prevent periodontal disease.
+Regular brushing and flossing help remove plaque from your teeth.
+Regular dental visits and cleanings allow your dentist to help you maintain good oral care and catch periodontal disease early before it severely damages tissue and causes tooth loss.

-If you or a loved one are experiencing signs of periodontal disease, give us a call today to set up a free consultation with Dr. Todd Shatkin at the Aesthetic Associates Centre.
-Let his 30+ years of experience help put an end to your gum disease.
-Proudly serving patients in Amherst, Williamsville, Clarence, Buffalo, Western New York, the United States and Internationally.
+If you or a loved one are showing signs of periodontal disease, contact us today to schedule a free consultation with Dr. Todd Shatkin at Aesthetic Associates Centre.
+With over 30 years of experience, he’s ready to help you overcome gum disease.
+Proudly serving Amherst, Williamsville, Clarence, Buffalo, Western New York, the U.S., and international patients.